MicrosoftDocs/win32/desktop-src/Controls/acm-play.md

 - Commctrl.h
 api_type:
 - HeaderDef
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # ACM\_PLAY message

 Plays an AVI clip in an animation control.
 The control plays the clip in the background while the thread continues executing.
-You can send this message explicitly or by using the [**Animate\_Play**](animate-play.md) macro.
+You can send this message explicitly or by using the [**Animate\_Play**](/windows/win32/Commctrl/nf-commctrl-animate_play?branch=master) macro.

 ## Parameters